Communities

 Community vs network level

-Mithical‭ wrote 10 months ago
+Mithical‭ wrote over 1 year ago

 It might even make sense to have this be adjustable on a community-level basis, not just network-level.
 For instance, the TTRPG community could have a Roll20 account field, while Software Dev has GitHub.

-da5nsy‭ wrote 10 months ago
+da5nsy‭ wrote over 1 year ago

 I had assumed that was what manassehkatz‭ meant, but now I read back their answer they do indeed talk about "instances".
 Is an instance a collection of communities?
 (I'd love to both get a technical understanding, and make sure I'm using the right terminology)

-manassehkatz‭ wrote 10 months ago
+manassehkatz‭ wrote over 1 year ago

 An instance is a collection of communities run on one server (or set of servers) with one database and one group of administrators (though there may be different moderators for each community).
 While this could be per-community, I think it makes sense to be per-instance, as it is common to use the same profile across communities.